 1. Social Media for Social Coffee

 Amidst all the Instagrammed latte art and cafe gatherings of today, we forget that coffee was hardly a social activity a few decades ago.
 (Unless we're talking about Europe.)
 The idea that coffee could be a social affair in the modern age was largely driven by Starbucks.
 And the company’s social media engagement reflects this.

-As early as 2008, Starbucks took to social media, and has dominated that realm ever since.
+As early as 2008, Starbucks took to social media and has dominated that realm ever since.
 Its well-received presence on Facebook, Twitter, Instagram, and Pinterest treats coffee as something to be shared with friends and family.
-For example, Starbucks regularly announces one-for-one promotions on their social media outlets, which in turn, produces exceptional social media engagement rates via shares, likes, mentions, and comments.
+For example, Starbucks regularly announces one-for-one promotions on its social media outlets, which in turn, produces exceptional social media engagement rates via shares, likes, mentions, and comments.

-In many ways, Starbucks’ social media strategies are an extension of its stores’ famous calm, inoffensive, and warm ambience.
+In many ways, Starbucks’ social media strategies are an extension of its stores’ famous calm, inoffensive, and warm ambiance.
 The general tone of Starbucks’ social media presence has been inclusive, personable, communal, interactive, and non-intrusive.
-For instance, customer enquiries on Starbuck’s Facebook page are reliably attended to with patience and transparency, while its Instagram account is adorned with fan photos of Starbucks’ drinks, events, and stores.
+For instance, customer inquiries on Starbucks ’ Facebook page are reliably attended to with patience and transparency, while its Instagram account is adorned with fan photos of Starbucks’ drinks, events, and stores.

 And through Starbucks’ social media outlets, a clear theme emerges.
 The star of the show isn’t the coffee or the frappuccinos, but rather, the Starbucks’ experience—one of mellow lighting, peaceful lounging, and cultured conversations, all within a safe and unimposing space.

 2. Pay and Drink on the Go: The Starbucks Mobile App